Life in a Southern Forest

 It’s now early October, mid spring and we’ve discovered galls of the same species - Apiomorpha pharetrata - in the forest again.
 These were presumably made from by last summer’s crawlers which settled down, induced galls of their own and have continued to develop.

 While these galls look similar to the female galls we saw back in January, most are much smaller and have a tubular rather than globular shape.
-None of them carries the plate of compound male galls like we saw in summer.
+None of them carries the plate of compound male galls which we saw in summer.

 Almost all have an accumulation of wax around the apical pore and ants were often seen searching for honeydew there.
 So it seems that each houses a living bug.